cogluca/loops_flutter/README.md

 - ✅ Connect through Google Meet for video conferencing
 - ✅ See project velocity by comparing Sprints and their relative degree of completion over a graph

-## Process of common user paint point discovery
+## Common paint points discovery in organizational tools

 Done following the design thinking methodology